Photo: Retired U.S. Army Colonel Rick Steinke in Afghanistan with the Marshall Center.

 But Steinke almost missed his first Army-Navy Game in 1974 at JFK Stadium in Philadelphia.
 Midway through fall semester doubts grew he could meet the demands designed to groom future Army officers at the U.S. Military Academy.

-“I honestly didn’t know if I was going to make it,” said Steinke, the former Big Rapids quarterback and pitcher who tossed a no-hitter as a senior at Clare.
+“I honestly didn’t know if I was going to make it,” said Steinke, the former Big Rapids quarterback and pitcher who tossed a no-hitter for the Cardinals as a senior in a North Central Conference road game against Clare.

 That hardly made Steinke unique.
 In July 1974, he reported among 1,450 cadets for West Point’s boot camp, known as Beast Barracks.
 Midway through the first semester, 200 had already returned home; many more would add to the total by the end of the school year and graduation.